Crowds shun Italian beaches as umbrella men strike

 Environmentalist groups have long protested that the beach clubs' grip illegally prevents free public access to the sea, staging protests to reclaim the beaches in a campaign the Italian media have dubbed the "beach umbrella war".

-But the beach workers' union says the government's proposal for auctions will favor multinational companies over smaller local businesses, putting 30,000 beach business and 600,000 workers at risk.
+But the beach workers' union says the government's proposal for auctions will favour multinational companies over smaller local businesses, putting 30,000 beach business and 600,000 workers at risk.

-A parasol and sun lounger set can cost from 20 euros (15.55 pounds) to 70 euros a day in more upscale clubs, which run bars, restaurants and changing facilities for customers.
+A parasol and sun lounger set can cost from 20 euros ($24.32) to 70 euros a day in more upscale clubs, which run bars, restaurants and changing facilities for customers.

 Italy's coast has not been immune to the financial turmoil convulsing the country, which is struggling to juggle a heavy debt burden and rising borrowing costs.